sbarex/QLMarkdown/README.md

 ## Note about security

-To allow the Quicklook view of local images the application and the extension has an entitlement exception to allow *only read access* to the entire system.
+To allow the Quick Look view of local images the application and the extension has an entitlement exception to allow *only read access* to the entire system.

-On Big Sur there is a bug in the Quicklook engine and WebKit that cause the immediate crash of any WebView inside a Quicklook preview.
-To temporary fix this problem this quicklook extension uses a `com.apple.security.temporary-exception.mach-lookup.global-name` entitlement.
+On Big Sur there is a bug in the Quick Look engine and WebKit that cause the immediate crash of any WebView inside a Quick Look preview.
+To temporary fix this problem this Quick Look extension uses a `com.apple.security.temporary-exception.mach-lookup.global-name` entitlement.

 ## Note about the developer